degreepath/catalog-differ/2017-2018/music.req.md

 Continuance-in-the-Bachelor-of-Music-Major-1-1.pdf)

   * generally during Junior year, fall semester
-  * _students not approved for continuance are no longer in the B.M.
-Church Music program_
+  * students not approved for continuance are no longer in the B.M.
+Church Music program

 #####  Degree Requirements

-Course List  Code  |  Title  |  Credits
+Code  |  Title  |  Credits
 ---|---|---
 General Education  |
 Comprehensive graduation requirements for all BM degrees  1  |